SENDCO: Christine Mead

 What we offer:

 Here at Isle of Ely we follow the graduated model of Assess, Plan, Do, Review [APDR] for all children we feel need support.
 All teachers, alongside the SENCo are responsible for monitoring progress of all the children, including those with SEND needs.
-If no progress has been made after two cycles of APDRs, the SENCo will seek further support from outside agencies, such as SEND services or Speech and Language.
+If no progress has been made after three cycles of APDRs, the SENCo will seek further support from outside agencies, such as SEND services or Speech and Language.

 We provide numerous forms of support for all children, including those with SEND, such as:

-- Sensory circuits
+- Morning sensory circuits

 - A sensory room

-- Small group interventions
+- Small group interventions with dedicated specialist learning support assistants

-- Dyslexia friendly environments
+- Dyslexia friendly environments and standard

 Accessibility